Khan/khan-exercises/README.md

 ### Variables

 Most mathematical problems that you generate will have some bit of random-ness to them (in order to make for an interesting, not-identical, problem).
-You can generate these values up-front so that they you can re-use them again in your problems.
+You can generate these values up-front so that you can re-use them again in your problems.

 To start you'll want to populate some variables inside the `<div id="vars">...</div>`.
 Variables are typically defined by using a `<var></var>` element.
 You'll want to specify an ID for the var as that'll be the name that you'll refer to in the future.